Every fall into love involves the triumph of hope over

 *Alain de Botton – is an internationally renowned philosopher and bestselling author.
 He writes and lectures on the philosophy’s relevance to everyday life.
 His book Essays in Love sold two million copies.
 He is also a co-founder of The School of Life, a global education platform dedicated to fostering emotional well-being.

-Interview was originally published in the oldest Polish newsmagazine, Przekroj.
+The interview was originally published in the oldest Polish newsmagazine, Przekroj.